 How to Set Up a Web Application Project for Fuzzing

-This guide describes the following workflow:
+This guide describes the following approach:

 - Setup a web app fuzzing project using the CI Fuzz local installation on your computer.